 If, like me, you read "Misty of Chincoteague" as a child, you may have a soft spot for the famous wild ponies who live on the barrier islands off the Virginia shore.
 This week, while I was on a clergy retreat in Ocean City, Maryland, I visited Assateague Island.
 The ponies were on my mind … [Read more...] about Ponies & Renewal

 Eugene Peterson has gone to glory.
 He was an inspiration to me, like so many others.
 I loved his work on the Psalms of Ascent, "A Long Obedience."
-In 2010 I heard him speak at a Festival of Faith & Writing -- he inspired me to continue the pursuit of both pastoral work and ministry as two … [Read more...] about Eugene Peterson, Rest in Peace, Rise in Glory
+In 2010 I heard him speak at a Festival of Faith & Writing -- he inspired me to continue the pursuit of both pastoral work and ministry as two … [Read more...] about Inspired by Eugene Peterson

 Barbara Melosh and I are writing buddies.
 We met at a week-long writing workshop hosted by Collegeville Institute (MN) in 2012.
 She joined my writing group, making the commitment to drive all the way from Wilmington, DE to northern VA every other week.
 I mention that because so many people think … [Read more...] about Loving and Leaving a Church, by Barbara Melosh, a book review

 What have you done to restore your soul this summer?
 I hope you've carved out a bit of down-time.
 I was so fortunate to take a 2-week trip to Newfoundland with my husband, Doug.
-Here are some highlights and photos from the first week.
-Day One — St. Johns -- "Newfoundland Time" When we flew … [Read more...] about Newfoundland: Wind, Whales, Puffins, Gannets, Cod!
+What an adventure!
+Here are some highlights and photos.
+Day One — St. Johns -- "Newfoundland Time" When we flew from … [Read more...] about Newfoundland: Wind, Whales, Puffins, Gannets, Cod!